Image Credit: Jean Scheijen

 According to Bloomberg, Yale University library reportedly is collecting VHS tapes of movies only released on videotape for it's archives of cultural material too.

 Coming after the revival of vinyl records, there is a small but loyal band of VHS tape collectors.

 According to this article in The Telegraph as many as 50% of films available on VHS have not ever been released on DVD, and many are revered for their cover art the same way that LP covers are now regarded as worthy of hanging on the wall.

 The 25 most valuable VHS Tapes are mostly schlocky horror movies that were banned soon after release, which is what makes them rare and therefore valuable.

 If, by chance, you recorded a programme where the original has been wiped by the TV company you might be able to find a collector who might be interested in it.
 Indeed the TV company itself might be interested in recovering lost episodes of their programmes.

 Still got Betamax videos?
 Some people still collect Betamax videos and players.
 Certainly there are plenty of Betamax related items for sale on eBay at any time.

-So what if your videotapes are not of historic or cultural interest?
+So what if your videotapes are not of historic or cultural interest, or of interest to collectors?

 In most local council areas videotapes cannot be put in your plastics kerbside recycling bin because of the chemical content of the tape itself, and even some recycling centres will not accept them.
 You will have to check with your local council to see if they will be accepted at a recycling centre.

-If none of these solutions are possible, you will have to chuck your old videotapes in the bin and they will go to landfill.
+If none of these solutions are possible, you will have to chuck your old tapes in the bin and they will go to landfill.
 That hurts doesn't it?
 If you know of anywhere that will accept tapes for recycling we would love to know so please contact us and tell us about it.